- The state of DX and sustainability around the globe

 Two sessions at Sustainable Brands 2021 Yokohama introduced Fujitsu’s specific vision and shared practical examples.
-Taeko Yamamoto, CMO, participated as a panelist in the first panel – CXOs’ Talk, Sustainability for Greater Corporate Value – and Hiromitsu Oikawa, Senior Evangelist and General Manager of the Evangelist Promotion Office, participated as a panelist in Digital Transformation x Sustainability: A new competitive edge for the new era.
+Taeko Yamamoto, CMO, participated as a panellist in the first panel – CXOs’ Talk, Sustainability for Greater Corporate Value – and Hiromitsu Oikawa, Senior Evangelist and General Manager of the Evangelist Promotion Office, participated as a panellist in Digital Transformation x Sustainability: A new competitive edge for the new era.

 Sustainability underpins the foundation of Fujitsu's purpose

 The first session discussed how companies can embrace sustainability in order to create corporate value, with the moderator posing the fundamental question: is sustainability consistent with corporate branding and marketing?

 As we transform ourselves into a DX company, we are trying to manage our business in a purpose-driven manner in order to move towards creating a sustainable world, and we are developing our marketing in line with this purpose.Taeko Yamamoto, CMO, Fujitsu Global

 Fujitsu, which has 130,000 employees worldwide and is recognised as the number-one IT company in Japan and the seventh largest in the world, shifted to company-wide remote work in response to the Covid-19 outbreak.
 Even today, 80% of its employees work remotely, with a 75% satisfaction rate, and the company has established a sustainable system to support this work style.
 This has led to a superior experience of uninterrupted work and service, right down to direct customers and end users.